natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-16A%20ADF.md

 === Flight performance ===
 {{Specs-Avia-Flight}}
 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
 The F-16 ADF has poor manoeuvrability at higher speeds (above around 850 km/h) due to its angle of attack (AOA) limiter.
 Staying at these higher speeds is ideal for general air combat, but greatly limits your manoeuvring and dogfighting abilities.
 At these high speeds, poor nose-pointing ability makes it troublesome to lock Sidewinders, get an ACM radar lock, or aim the gun.
 Only by going below these speeds (thus getting slow) does any semblance of dogfighting ability whatsoever begin to be gained.
 The F-16's acceleration can be "too good": its poor high-speed manoeuvrability combined with its excellent acceleration and energy retention means heavy down-throttling, air braking and energy management are practically required to drop below these speeds to be able to dogfight.
-However, if low on fuel and out of most of your ordanace the plane becomes very manoeuvrable sometimes allow the plane to pull 12+ Gs in a turn.
+However, if low on fuel and out of most of your ordnance, the plane becomes very manoeuvrable, sometimes allowing the plane to pull 12+ Gs in a turn.

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics